Rana-Banerjee/BloomValue/README.md

 1. Clone this repository
 2. Run the following commands:
 ```
+cd BloomValue/
 pip install poetry
+poetry install
 poetry shell
 ```
 3. Place the data files (Test_Claims_Data.csv and Test_Revenue_Data.csv) in the data folder
-4. Install ipykernel with the current Python environment & execute the notebook cells
+4. Create an ipykernel with the current Python environment & execute the notebook cells